VNAO-VFA-136-Knighthawks/vnao-vfa-136-knighthawks.github.io/content/en/about/HistoryVirtual/index.md

 description: >
   A short summary of the virtual fighter squadron's history
 ---

+## November 2024
+ - Floats (307) leaves the squadron.
+Thank you for your service to the Knighthawks!

 ## September 2024
  - The Air Wing is on its way back to Nevada for workups
  - Junior (305) completes his FRS syllabus and joins the Knighthawks, welcome!